 How to Prevent Ants From Getting Into the Well Water

-All the other basic garden maintenance is also recommended, which includes:
+All other basic garden maintenance is also recommended, which includes:

 How to Be Sure That Your Water System Is Clean From Ants?

-To be sure that your water system is clean and ready to use, you should do a bacteriological test of the water.
-The most common bacteria found in insect-infested water systems are coliform bacteria, which commonly come from septic systems and animal waste.
+To be sure that your water system is clean and ready to use, perform a yearly bacteriological test of the water.
+The most common bacteria found in insect-infested water systems are coliform bacteria, which usually come from septic systems and animal waste.

 Only if you spot ants near your well, you can be sure to have a bacteria problem too.
 Coliform bacteria, in most cases, won’t affect healthy individuals but can point out the presence of some other bacteria that can cause real harm.